hashicorp/terraform-provider-aws/website/docs/r/route53_zone_authorization_association.html.markdown

 Authorizes a VPC in a peer account to associated with a local Route53 Hosted Zone

 ~> **NOTE:** Currently the route53\_zone\_assocation resource does not work across accounts.
-If you use this resource you will need to do the association the VPC to the Zone outside of Terraform.
+If you use this resource you will need to do the association between the VPC and Route53 Zone using another tool.

 ## Example Usage